mariusspielberger/apache-cordova/README.md

 The easiest way is to use the browser testing because you don't have to install XCode or Android Studio.

 For more information, visit the official getting started Apache Cordova website: [https://cordova.apache.org/#getstarted](https://cordova.apache.org/#getstarted).

+## Adding plugins

+To add plugins, go to the generated folder in a terminal and execute the commands below.
+You can search for plugins via command line or this [website](https://cordova.apache.org/plugins/).
+If you have found a plugin you want to install, just use the second command from below.
+* cordova plugin search camera
+* cordova plugin add cordova-plugin-camera

+You can also view your currently installed plugins with this command:
+* cordova plugin ls

 ## Sources (additional information)
 * [node.js](https://nodejs.org/en/download/)